Skip to content

 Includes:

-1. An Art Club Kick Off Event in September and an Art Club Closing Event in May
+1. Art Club Kick Off in September & Closing Event in May

-2. Five (5) afterschool workshops held in September, November, December, February, and April
+2. Five (5) afterschool workshops in September, November, December, February, & April

-3. Three (3) Saturday sessions held in October, January, and March
+3. Three (3) Saturday sessions in October, January, & March

 4. Support from and exposure to local artists from painting to dance to music to poetry and more!